ShunjiShimo/ENVS-193DS_homework-03/README.md

 ## Data and file information

-The `code` folder includes all code for linear models.
+The `code` folder includes all code and images for homework 3.

-The `data` folder includes all data files for linear model code.
+The `data` folder includes all data files for kelp and personal data sets for homework 3.

 ## Rendered output